Program customization

 Details

-DescriptionThe aim of this Teaching Unit is to introduce non-specialists to the major managerial challenges of sustainable development.
+DescriptionThe aim of this TU is to introduce non-specialists to the major managerial challenges of sustainable development.

 Taking sustainable development issues into account in companies calls into question both their definition of performance and their practices.
 Taking sustainability into account is often perceived by companies as a source of major challenges.